ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 ADD ./certificates /certificates
 ENTRYPOINT ["java","-jar","app.jar"]
 ```
-Because we are running this container on our RPI we need to make sure that it can run on the ARM7 processor.
+Because we are running this container on our RPI we need to make sure it can run on the ARM7 processor.
 This is why we started from an ARM7 image that already has jre11 installed on it.
 In the next steps we add the dependencies and configuration files that we downloaded in previous steps in our cicd pipeline.
 We add all the downloaded files onto our image and of course we add our compiled jar as well.